Jalebi Baby

-"Jalebi Baby" is a Punjabi-English song sung and produced by Canadian-Indian singer, rapper and producer Tesher, first released on November 13, 2020 by Namah Music Group and Capitol Records.
+"Jalebi Baby" is a Punjabi-English song sung and produced by Canadian rapper, singer-songwriter and producer Tesher, first released on November 13, 2020 by Namah Music Group and Capitol Records.
 Following the viral success of the track, a remix with American singer Jason Derulo was released on May 28, 2021.
 "Jalebi Baby" was written by Hitesh Sharma, with additional lyrics added for the remix by Jason Derulo.

+In February 2024, the remix was included on Derulo's fifth studio album Nu King.

 Background and release

 In 2020, after his debut with the single "Young Shahrukh", Tesher independently released "Yummy Jalebi", a remix of Justin Bieber's "Yummy" with "Jalebi Bai" from the soundtrack of Bollywood film Double Dhamaal.
 The song went viral on social media platforms including TikTok and Instagram for a verse featuring original vocals from Tesher.
 In response to popular demand, he released a version that removed "Yummy" and extended his verse to a full original song with his own rapping in Punjabi and English.
 The new song, entitled "Jalebi Baby", was released for digital download and streaming on November 13, 2020 as his second major label single.

 "Jalebi Baby" achieved viral success on TikTok, which caught the attention of American singer Jason Derulo.
 Derulo approached Tesher to feature on the song, and a remix version with the duo was released for digital download and streaming on May 28, 2021.
-The official music video for the remix, directed by Gil Green, was released on July 13, 2021.
+The official music video for the remix, directed by Gil Green, was released on July 13, 2021, and starred Tesher and Derulo alongside Indian-American model Ghazal Gill as the female lead.

 Composition

 "Jalebi Baby" is composed in the key of D minor for both the original and the remix, with a tempo of 93 beats per minute.
+The track contains a sample of "Havana Salsa" by artist "Drum!
+Drum!
+Drum! from which you can hear piano, trumpet and bass.
 The song title refers to a well-known South Asian and Middle Eastern sweet known as jalebi.
 Tesher posted on his Instagram page that "He can tell you the 2021 song of the summer is literally about an Indian sweet.
 And that's got to count for something".
 However, the lyrics were intended by Tesher as a double entendre, with the titular jalebi taking on a more risqué meaning.
 In an interview with PopShift, Tesher admitted, "For me personally … when I say, 'Baby let me eat it, I just want to see it,' I’m not talking about jalebis.
 And I’ll leave it at that."